aditya4196/containerization-basics/README.md

 # Commands for openshift lab
 * For Openshift workshop we will use https://www.openshift.com/learn/courses/playground which has pre-configured Openshift Cluster
-* Tested image to use here **aditya4196/docker-service:1.0** or your own image which you may have just built
+* Tested image to use here **adi4196/docker-service:2.0** or your own image which you may have just built

 ### Steps to Login and create Namespace in Openshift:
 * oc login -u **developer** -p **developer**
 * oc new-project docker-app #you can skip this and ues the  default myproject as given in katakoda instructions

 #### Pro Tip- use the **maximise button** to get a better experience of the console in openshift playground/katakoda
+#### In the git root location, you would also find an Openshift-Lab.pdf which has the steps using the Openshift UI platform
 ### To pull and run image in Openshift
 * oc new-app  aditya4196/docker-service:1.0
 ### Check the status of the deployment you started